 The issue of consumer protection

 If a purchaser is defined as a consumer rather than a customer, they may be entitled to extra legal protection, often known as consumer rights.
-For example, the UK has the Consumer Rights Act and also the Unfair Contract Terms Act 1977 (UCTA).
+For example, Australia has the Consumer rights and guarantees.

 The logic behind this is that businesses are expected to have a higher level of knowledge and experience than regular consumers.
 Therefore, the onus is on the business to ensure the consumer has all the information they need to make an informed decision.